-International Workers' Day Protests In Puerto Rico Go From Peaceful To Chaotic
+International Workers' Day Protests In Puerto Rico Turn Chaotic

 How FEMA Failed To Help Victims Of Hurricanes in Puerto Rico Recover

 During the press conference Rosello said he shared many of the protesters' frustrations.
 "The fiscal oversight board tries to ram policy measures down our throats," he said.

 Nonetheless, the governor has agreed to implement most of the austerity measures.